JackyFWong/dotfiles/README.md

 ```
 exec --no-startup-id $HOME/.config/wpg/wp_init.sh
 ```
-Use xfce4-appearance-settings to reload the GTK+ theme.
+Use xfce4-appearance-settings to reload the GTK+ theme for existing applications.
 Click off of FlatColor and reselect FlatColor.

 The wallpapers are symlinked to images in my `~/Pictures/Wallpapers/` directory.